mkrausAi/mkrausAI.github.io/research/01_SciML/02_Overstrength/README.md

 All MHER-DNN hyperparameters together with their search intervalls and final choices are summarized in the following table.

-DL architecture search space: hyperparameters and ranges for the gridsearch as well as final hyperparameter choices.<br />
+Table 1: DL architecture search space: hyperparameters and ranges for the gridsearch as well as final hyperparameter choices.<br />
 <table>
   <tr>
     <th>Hyperparameter</th>